PokemonGoMap/RocketMap/docs/first-run/hashing.md

 Either your key is expired, the hashing servers are having issues, or you have mistyped your key.

 ### This one? `TempHashingBanException('Your IP was temporarily banned for sending too many requests with invalid keys',)`
 You are using invalid keys, or... you guessed it, the hashing servers are having issues.
+This ban will last for 3 minutes.

 ### Is there a free trial key I could use?
 Yes, @seb#0609 is willing to provide you with a free key for a 48 hour period.
-Please DM him for more information! [click here for our discord server](https://discord.gg/rocketmap)
+Please message him directly for more information!
+Information will not be provide by anyone other than Seb. [click here for our discord server](https://discord.gg/rocketmap)